noMoreCLI/howToModel/README.md

 All required modules are installed, however the php version is outdated.
 So one of the first steps we have to fix is updating php.
 As in our setup the apache webserver is based on a CentOs, the corresponding script is specific to the linux distribution used.
 More advanced shell scripters can overcome this, however this not scope of Cloudcenter nor this blog.

-### Step 4:Modifing Apache Web Service using a script
+### Step 4: Modifing Apache Web Service using a script

 The Script for adjusting the WebService to the NextCloud requirements is easy, and we do some additional steps as well:

-- Source the CloudCenter environment to access envrionment variables and other information
+- Source the CloudCenter environment to access environment variables and other information
 - Removing old php version from service
 - add new Repo required for PHP 5.6 and install the required packages
 - creating the required directories for NextCloud according to the documentation